JohnRusso8/rowan_university_family_weekend_app/README.md

 # rufamilyweekendapp

 Rowan University Family Weekend App.
+Made with Dart.
-This Application is for the use of informaion for Rowan Univeristys family weekend.
+This application is for the use of informaion for Rowan Univeristy family weekend.